pookjw/SidecarPatcher/README.md

 Getting the model identifier of your iPad: [Mactracker (iOS App Store)](https://apps.apple.com/us/app/mactracker/id311421597)

-This script disables this blacklist.
+This script disables this blacklist in macOS.
+Not patching iPadOS root system.
 Tested on macOS 10.15 (19A583).

 ## How to patch